 • Phasing out the Interest and Dividends tax over five years

-For example, the governor proposes using enrollment numbers from the 2019-2020 school year, rather than the 2020-2021 school year, as the basis for per-pupil school funding.
+For example, the governor proposed using enrollment numbers from the 2019-2020 school year, rather than the 2020-2021 school year, as the basis for per-pupil school funding.
 Public school enrollment fell during the pandemic, so this could help schools maintain some state funding.

 Paid family leave

 Gov. Sununu still hasn’t given up on this issue, which was a feature of the 2018 and 2020 state elections.
-His budget includes his plan to offer opt-in paid family leave, based on a pool of state employees.
+His budget included his plan to offer opt-in paid family leave, based on a pool of state employees.
 You can learn more about the pros and cons in our issue brief on this subject.

 Planning for the next rainy day

-It also revises the calculations that set the tax rate for the Unemployment Trust Fund.
+It also revised the calculations that set the tax rate for the Unemployment Trust Fund.
 That fund took a major hit during the first coronavirus shutdown.
 Whenever the fund falls low enough, the unemployment tax rate goes up for businesses.
 Emergency funding from the federal government helped cushion the blow last year.
 According to his executive budget summary, Sununu’s new formula aims to “build the fund during strong economic times” and stop future unemployment tax rate increases.

 The House budget proposal